-The Uinta-Wasatch-Cache National Forest Management Plan provides the following with regard to wildlife management on the national Forest:
+The Uinta-Wasatch-Cache National Forest Management Plan provides the following with regard to wildlife management on the National Forest:

-"Maintenance of the broad scale, regionally significant north-south wildlife corridor in this Management Area with connections to the north and southeast will be a priority in all management decisions.
+"Maintenance of the broad scale, regionally significant northsouth wildlife corridor in this Management Area with connections to the north and southeast will be a priority in all management decisions.
 Big game winter ranges (generally below 7,000 feet) that occur along the entire western boundary of the Management Area and abutting Ogden Valley will be protected and enhanced, recognizing these become more valuable and important as urban encroachment continues into previously undeveloped areas.
 Browse species age classes here will be maintained with a higher proportion of older age classes than in other areas to provide browse above the snow.
-Big game use will be monitored in cooperation to snow.
 Big game use will be monitored in cooperation with the Utah Division of Wildlife Resources to ensure population management prevents habitat deterioration."